almostearthling/when-command-docs/wizard.rst

 .. image:: _static/when-wizard_wiz03.png

-The configuration page depens obviously on the selected item.
+The configuration page depends obviously on the selected item.
 Once the task and circumstance have been chosen and possibly configured, by clicking the *Forward* button it is possible to review what has been configured: